joannadiong/Diong_et_al_2023_PLOSOne/README.md

-# Journal _Instructions to Authors_ could address responsible reporting practices more strongly
+# Encouraging responsible reporting practices in the _Instructions to Authors_ of neuroscience and physiology journals: there is room to improve

 Joanna Diong,<sup>1,2</sup>
 Elizabeth Bye,<sup>2,3</sup>